Oyibo-D-Analyst2024/EDA-Of-Call-Center-US-October-2020-/README.md

 4. Customers were more concerned about their billing questions and they were less concerned about payments.

 ### Limitation
-In the dataset, I had to transform the csat_score and call_time_stamp column datatype because there weren't spcific and it would have affected our dashboard.
+In the dataset, I had to transform the csat_score and call_time_stamp column datatype because there weren't specific and it would have affected our dashboard.

 💻
 📲